-MPD NEXT STEPS: As an example, in December of 2014, MPD submitted a preliminary report to the City of Madison Common Council as requested per resolution.
-This report provided a review of the existing literature on the use of body worn video for police and illuminated the reported and potential benefits and drawbacks to their use (http://host.madison.com/madison-police-report-on-body-cameras/pdf_186ca859-8148-51d3-8d4e-f7b679d3do56.html).
+MPD agrees with this concept.
+As an example, in December of 2014, MPD submitted a preliminary report to the City of Madison Common Council as requested per resolution.
+This report provided a review of the existing literature on the use of body worn video for police and illuminated the reported and potential benefits and drawbacks to their use.

 Following the submission of this report, in 2015 the City of Madison Common Council established an Ad Hoc committee to engage communities of color in the discussion regarding police body worn video and to solicit feedback from these vulnerable communities as to benefits, drawbacks, and concerns regarding the use of body worn video.
 Numerous focus groups were conducted by the YWCA to enlist this community feedback.
-Based on this review process the Ad Hoc committee did not recommend the use of body worn video within the Madison Police Department.
+Based on this review process the